Prospects for Finding Sterile Neutrino Dark Matter at KATRIN: Acknowledgments

 \section{Acknowledgments}

 We would like to thank John F.\ Cherry, Anton Chudaykin, Kenny Ng, Kathrin Valerius and Stefan Vogl for useful discussions.
+We are grateful to Johannes Herms for having pointed out an inaccuracy about the X-ray bound relaxation present in the previous version of the paper.
 CB acknowledges support by the IMPRS-PTFS and is also supported by DFG with grant RO 2516/5-1.
 WR is supported by the DFG with grant RO 2516/7-1 in the Heisenberg program.